kareniel/jonathandupre.com/content/drafts/draft.md

 ---
-title: A
+title: That one integration
 date: 2022-02-15
-description: ABC
+description:
 ---

+That one integration.

+This guy has been working it for a while.
+He didn't really document it.
+But he left a month ago.

+No one really knows how the integration works.

+But it's business critical.
+If it fails, it will probably take down operations until we fix it.

+It probably won't fail, though.

+Right?

+--

+I'm reviewing Messari's crypto theses for 2022 living report.

+Some observations and notes

+inter-protocol bridges
 multi-chain
 cross-chain connectors
 parachains, zones, and rollups

 information asymmetries in protocol “reporting” standards

-I'm reviewing Messari's crypto theses for 2022 living report.
+---

 ---